TylerKiliulis/Cribbage/README.md

-This is my first long-term project in order to practice coding, working with logic in R. In the future I plan to add more elements to this code, such as making the opponent "smarter", compatability with 3 player or even 4 player games, and graphical analyzation of games over a large amount of games.
+This is my first self-imposed long-term programming project in order to practice coding.
+In the future I plan to add more elements to this code, such as making the opponent "smarter", compatibility with 3/4 player games, and graphical analyzation over a large set of games.

 # Cribbage
 This set of functions will provide interactive and simulated cribbage games for 2 players.
 The opponent for the interactive function as well as both players in the simulated games will choose cards at random, without assessing the optimal play in the game.